Today I got a guest blog post for you from Mark Young.

 Earlier this week, I did a review on a great product that Mark just finished up called:

-In Mark’s guest blog post he talks about what looking at the research has given him.
+Mark’s guest blog post talks about what looking at the Research has given him.
 He is so right.
 Enjoy.

-When most people think of reading research they think of being chained to a desk and laboring over boring studies full of confusing information for hours on end.
-In fact, to some reading research sounds more like punishment you might impose on someone rather than something you might willingly (and enthusiastically) undertake on your own.
+When most people think of reading Research, they think of being chained to a desk and laboring over boring studies full of confusing information for hours.
+In fact, to some readers, Research sounds more like a punishment you might impose on someone rather than something you might willingly (and enthusiastically) undertake on your own.

 Research is Freedom from Hype

-With all of the pseudoscientific nonsense and misinformation spread by “experts” on the internet in an attempt to differentiate themselves from the rest it is no wonder people are confused.
+With all of the pseudoscientific nonsense and misinformation spread by “experts” on the internet to differentiate themselves from the rest, it is no wonder people are confused.
 Fitness enthusiasts and even strength coaches, trainers, and therapists are completely lost because they do not possess the ability to decipher fact from fiction.

-Reading research can give you that freedom because you’ll no longer be dependent on anyone else’s interpretations.
-You can go straight to the original paper and decide for yourself if something is even close to being worth your time.
-Sure, you can learn from others, but you can confirm (or refute) that information so you’re making a smart decision and not getting wrapped up in trends and hype.
+Reading Research can give you freedom because you’ll no longer be dependent on anyone else’s interpretations.
+You can go straight to the original paper and decide for yourself if something is even close to worth your time.
+Sure, you can learn from others, but you can confirm (or refute) that information, so you’re making an intelligent decision and not getting wrapped up in trends and hype.

 Research is Freedom from Rules

-However, if you were able to read research you would know that fasting for periods as long as 72 hours can actually INCREASE the metabolism.
-Imagine telling a fat loss client that they would no longer be tied to planning, preparing, carrying, and eating 6 meals per day.
+Imagine telling a fat loss client they would no longer be tied to planning, preparing, carrying, and eating six meals daily.
 That is freedom from dogma.
+However, if you were able to read Research, you would know that fasting for periods as long as 72 hours can INCREASE the metabolism.
 That makes clients happy.
 And that will differentiate you from the masses.

 Mark Young is an exercise and nutrition consultant from Hamilton, Ontario, Canada.
-He is currently working towards the completion of his Masters degree in exercise physiology and has done research in one of the world’s leading muscle protein research labs.
-He has also been training clients for over 11 years and had his work featured in numerous magazines.
+He is currently working towards completing his Master’s degree in exercise physiology and has done research in one of the world’s leading muscle protein research labs.
+He has also been training clients for over 11 years and has had his work featured in numerous magazines.